afewell/ovathetap/assets/tap1_3InstallNotes.md

 - Select "Import"
 - Right click on a blank area of the file selector window and select the option to show hidden files
 - Navigate to the /home/viadmin/.pki/ca/ directory and select the ca.pem file and click open to import the certificate
-- Select the options to Trust this CA for websites and email addresses and click ok to finish importingh the certificate
+- Select the options to Trust this CA for websites and email addresses and click ok to finish importing the certificate
 - Close firefox settings

 ### Run Minikube